Fixed-income attribution: Modeling the yield curve

-To describe these movements in numerical terms, typically requires fitting a model to the observed yield curve with a limited number of parameters.
+Describing these movements in numerical terms typically requires fitting a model to the observed yield curve with a limited number of parameters.
 These parameters can then be translated into shift, twist, and butterfly movements – or whatever other interpretation the trader chooses to use.
-This model is often used for extrapolate CDS.
+This model is often also used for extrapolating credit default swaps (CDS).

 Two of the most widely used models are polynomial functions and Nelson-Siegel functions (Nelson and Siegel (1987)).